Bill Ackman: US politics

-Ackman is a long-time donor to Democratic candidates and organizations, including Richard Blumenthal, Chuck Schumer, Robert Menendez, the Democratic National Committee, and the Democratic Senatorial Campaign Committee.
+Ackman describes himself as a centrist.
+Historically, Ackman was a long-time donor to Democratic candidates and organizations, including Richard Blumenthal, Chuck Schumer, Robert Menendez, the Democratic National Committee, and the Democratic Senatorial Campaign Committee.
+During the 2024 United States presidential election, he donated to Chris Christie, Nikki Haley, Vivek Ramaswamy and Doug Burgum in the Republican primary.

 He endorsed Michael Bloomberg as a prospective candidate for President of the United States in the 2016 presidential election.
 Ackman voted for Trump in the 2016 election.

-In 2023, Ackman declared support for RFK Jr's stance on vaccinations, saying "I listened to RFK on several podcasts and a town hall and thought he raised important issues about vaccines and other issues that were worth learning more about (...)
+In 2023, Ackman expressed support for RFK Jr's stance on vaccinations, saying "I listened to RFK on several podcasts and a town hall and thought he raised important issues about vaccines and other issues that were worth learning more about (...)
 I don't feel like we've fully answered questions about the safety of all vaccines, particularly more recently approved vaccines, and our approach to determining their safety and efficacy."

 Ackman supported the Democratic Party and endorsed Congressman Dean Phillips for the Democratic presidential nomination in the 2024 presidential primaries.
 On January 15, 2024, Phillips floated a possible Cabinet post for Ackman and Elon Musk in a forum with them.
 Following the suspension of Phillips' candidacy, Ackman donated to Robert F. Kennedy Jr.'s presidential campaign.
 In April 2024, Ackman announced via X that he would not support Joe Biden in the upcoming election because of Biden's alleged "lack of support" for Israel and that he was open to voting for former President Trump.
 On July 14, 2024, Ackman endorsed Trump in the aftermath of his attempted assassination.

 On January 12, 2024, in an interview with CNBC's Andrew Ross Sorkin on "Squawk Box", Ackman stated he no longer wants to be associated with the Democratic Party and stated he does not want to be part of a party.
 In July 2025, former Fox News host Tucker Carlson spoke to Turning Point USA about Ackman's net worth and his contributions to society.
 Ackman responded through multiple social media outlets about his upbringing and rise to wealth.

 Ackman was a supporter of Andrew Cuomo during the 2025 New York City mayoral election and an outspoken critic of his opponent Zohran Mamdani, who later won the election.

+After the 2025 Brown University shooting, Ackman shared information falsely identifying a Palestinian Brown University undergraduate student as the shooter.
+Ackman shared a post calling to "Bring him to swift American justice."
+The post further declared a "war with Islam."
+A different individual, Claudio Neves Valente, was later named as the shooting's perpetrator.

+Donation to ICE agent GoFundMe

+After a U.S. Immigration and Customs officer shot and killed Renée Good in Minneapolis, Ackman donated $10,000 to a GoFundMe campaign for Jonathan Ross, the ICE agent who killed her.
+Ackman had shared a right-wing influencer's post about the fundraiser for Ross contemporaneously with his donation.